belindadunu/Deployment-5/README.md

 ## Jenkins Server Setup
 - Installed Jenkins on the first EC2 instance
   - Dedicated server for CI/CD automation
-- Created Jenkins user account for deployment
+- Created Jenkins user account and password for deployment
   - Enhanced security for managing deployments
 - Generated SSH keys and copied the public key to the app server
   - Allows SSH access without a password from Jenkins to the app instance